sabinpark/ECE281_Lab4/README.md

 * Time period from 50 to 100 ns
 * The jump instruction at 225 ns

-Each segment will have two parts of analysis:

-* Address Locations
-* Detailed analysis of the simulation

 ### 0 to 50 ns

 The initial analysis was provided for by Captain Silva.